JulianConneely/dataRepresentation/README.md

 Username:jc
 Password:DataRep

-It is currently working correctly locally (not hosted) and all project files are under the Project folder:
+It is currently working correctly locally (not hosted) and all project files are under the Project folder.

+https://github.com/JulianConneely/deploytoPythonAnywhere is the repository I cloned to Python Anywhere and attempted to get hosted.